 - Extreme fatigue

 If you have contracted traveler’s diarrhea, your doctor may recommend that you do take anti-diarrhea medications for a short period or bismuth subsalicylate (Pepto-Bismol).
-In some instances, antibiotics may be prescribed.
+In some instances, doctors treat the infection with antibiotics.

-Not all infections can be prevented, but the chances of developing an E. coli infection are lower if you follow these tips:
+We can’t prevent all infections, but the chances of developing an E. coli infection are lower if you follow these tips:

-- Cook all meat thoroughly, particularly ground beef or meet that has been mechanically tenderized.
+- Cook all meat thoroughly, particularly ground beef or mechanically tenderized meat.